ericholscher/ericholscher.com/site/speaking.rst

 I enjoy speaking at tech conferences quite a bit.
 I have always had an interest in teaching, and I believe that conference presentations are one of the best ways to teach in a professional setting.

+I believe that speakers should be part of the conference as well as presenting talks.
+A lot of the value in conferences comes from the hallways, and I will attend each day of your conference and talk with people.

 I am interested in speaking on the following topics: